-- Planned Anchor type (non-profit, public facility, other) - Document upload: Letter of Intent from Anchor Tenant - Planned share of income-eligible household subscribers - Planned non-qualifying share - Planned small subscriber share (applies only to income-eligible household share) - 100% subscriber-owned status, description, and supporting documentation - Proof of site control - Document upload: Community Partnership Description - For Community Solar systems, an executed interconnection agreement will no longer be required at the Part I application, however, a Certificate of Completion or Permission to Operate from the interconnecting utility will continue to be required at the Part II application - Other required uploads: - Signed disclosures (wet signatures) if not completed through the application portal - Savings Calculator for the relevant sub-program if submitting a disclosure that was not generated through the portal - Plot diagram or site map for all systems - Photo documentation, as detailed in Section 14.3 - Signed contracts with MWBE subcontractors for any project intending to request MWBE points as a part of Project Selection - Completed attestation, in a form to be specified by the Program Administrator, that the project will comply with the requirements of the Prevailing Wage Act (820 ILCS 120/1, et seq.) if applicable. - For projects larger than 25 kW: - Valid interconnection agreement signed by both the interconnecting utility and the interconnecting participant at project submission.
-Interconnection agreements whose execution dates are older than 16 months should provide supporting documentation showing that they received an extension.
-Projects that were forced from the utility interconnection queue due to the utility's queue management process should demonstrate that they exited the interconnection queue involuntarily and have subsequently reapplied for interconnection. - For ground mounted systems over 250 kW, a land use permit, when applicable, from the Authority Having Jurisdiction (AHJ) over the project.
-In the event a land use permit is not applicable, written confirmation from the AHJ that no permit is required must be provided. - Documenting Energy Sovereignty Transfer of Ownership:
+- Documentation that the organization is a CSP (submitted-with the Part I application) and demonstrated community engagement per program requirements - o For the Community Solar sub-program: - Planned Anchor share - Planned Anchor type (non-profit, public facility, other) - Document upload: Letter of Intent from Anchor Tenant - Planned share of income-eligible household subscribers - Planned non-qualifying share - Planned small subscriber share (applies only to income-eligible household share) - 100% subscriber-owned status, description, and supporting documentation - Proof of site control - Document upload: Community Partnership Description - For Community Solar systems, an executed interconnection agreement will no longer be required at the Part I application, however, a Certificate of Completion or Permission to Operate from the interconnecting utility will continue to be required at the Part II application - Other required uploads: - Signed disclosures (wet signatures) if not completed through the application portal - Savings Calculator for the relevant sub-program if submitting a disclosure that was not generated through the portal - Plot diagram or site map for all systems - Photo documentation, as detailed in Section 14.3 - Signed contracts with MWBE subcontractors for any project intending to request MWBE points as a part of Project Selection - Completed attestation, in a form to be specified by the Program Administrator, that the project will comply with the requirements of the Prevailing Wage Act (820 ILCS 120/1, et seq.) if applicable. - For projects larger than 25 kW: - Valid interconnection agreement signed by both the interconnecting utility and the interconnecting participant at project submission.
+Interconnection agreements whose execution dates are older than 16 months should provide supporting documentation showing that they received an extension.39 Projects that were forced from the utility interconnection queue due to the utility's queue management process should demonstrate that they exited the interconnection queue involuntarily and have subsequently reapplied for interconnection.

-&lt;sup>39 The Program Administrator understands that supply-chain, design, and queue related delays may impact a project's timeline and that installers often receive extensions from the interconnecting utility.
+39 The Program Administrator understands that supply-chain, design, and queue related delays may impact a project's timeline and that installers often receive extensions from the interconnecting utility.